ooni/ooni.org/content/support/github-test-lists/index.md

 updating the [Citizen Lab test lists](https://github.com/citizenlab/test-lists) for website censorship testing.
 If you are not a GitHub user, please refer to our [Test Lists Editor](https://test-lists.ooni.org/).

-By contributing to the [Citizen Lab test lists] (https://github.com/citizenlab/test-lists), you can support website censorship testing by [OONI Probe](https://ooni.org/install) users around the world.
+By contributing to the [Citizen Lab test lists](https://github.com/citizenlab/test-lists), you can support website censorship testing by [OONI Probe](https://ooni.org/install) users around the world.

 Before getting started, please refer to our **[documentation to learn all about test lists](https://ooni.org/get-involved/contribute-test-lists)**.